People v. S.S.

 We Win Felony Cases Other Lawyers Said Were Impossible

 Don't be pressured into pleading guilty.
-Contact a criminal defense lawyer at the law offices of Michael T. Norris and John W. Callahan today.
+Contact a criminal defense lawyer at the law offices of John W. Callahan, Ltd. today.
 We offer a free case evaluation.

 While we are located in the Chicago area, we have represented clients in criminal cases in state courts nationwide, including Las Vegas, NV; Phoenix, AZ; Scottsdale, AZ; Tulsa, OK; Atlanta, GA; West Lafayette, IN; Kenosha, WI; Racine, WI; Janesville, WI; and St. Paul, MN